Relating a Geroch-like boundary and the abstract boundary constructions for spacetimes: Introduction

-The aim of this paper is to construct a modified \(g\) boundary that is \(T_2\)-separable and whose completion of the spacetime retains separation of regular spacetime points from singular points.
-We also explore the relationship between this and the \(a\) boundary, which was identified as an important open problem in the original paper constructing the \(a\) boundary.
-If structures on the \(g\) boundary can be carried over to this modified \(g\) boundary, then such relationship could in principle allow us to construct on the \(a\) boundary, the various structures on the \(g\) boundary.
+The aim of this paper is to construct a Geroch-like boundary - which when restricted to geodesics contains the Geroch \(g\) boundary construction - and explore the relationship between this construction and the \(a\) boundary, which was identified as an important open problem in the original paper constructing the \(a\) boundary \cite{ss1}.
+If structures on the \(g\) boundary are carried over to this Geroch-like boundary, then such relationship could in principle allow one to construct on the \(a\) boundary, the various structures of interest on the \(g\) boundary.

+We emphasize here that this work does not attempt to address the major limitation of boundary constructions - like the \(b\) boundary, the \(g\) boundary and the \(a\) boundary - where the associated topologies (for the \(a\) boundary we specify here the attached point topology) fail to relate boundary points to points in the interior of the spacetime manifold.
+This was the motivation for the construction of the strongly attached point topology by \cite{ss10}.
+In principle our approach could be adapted to the Barry and Scott's strongly attached point topology, but we expect to address this separately.